do-community/hacktober-board/readme.md

 It is intended to help users, especially beginners, finding issues they can contribute to in order to participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com).

 ## Setting Up a Dev Environment

-A Docker dev environment is included.
+There is two different base configuration included to set up your Dev Environment nice and smoothly:

+Vanilla _Docker/Docker Compose_ and _DDEV_

+Just pic the one you are either more familiar with or that better fits your need.

+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+### Running the App on Docker/Docker Compose

 You'll need Docker and Docker Compose installed.
 To set these up, you can follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04).

----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Running the App on Docker

 First, get the environment up and running with:
 ```